facts about medici family

 They became famous as major supporters of artists such as Michelangelo, Leonardo da Vinci, and Botticelli, strengthening their influence on European culture in Florence and beyond.

-This patronage, often called mecenatism, allowed the family to shape the city’s culture and architecture.
+This patronage, often referred to as mecenatism, enabled the family to influence the city’s culture and architecture.

 Lorenzo de’ Medici, known as “the Magnificent,” played a massive part in supporting these artists.

-Their legacy in art remains visible in Florence today, including collections at the Uffizi Gallery.
+Their legacy in art remains visible in Florence today, with collections on display at the Uffizi Gallery.

 10. They were known for blending political power with cultural patronage.